AichaMbongo/mawingu-nosql-workshop/README.md

 ## Prerequisites
 - [Docker](https://docs.docker.com/get-docker/) installed on your machine

-## 1. Install and Run Neo4j with Docker
+## Option 1: Install and Run Neo4j with Docker

 1. Ensure Docker is running.
 2. In the project directory, start Neo4j with: